neurologic/Comparative-Animal-Behavior/levels-of-analysis/phylogeny.md

 A phylogenetic tree of 7 turtle species.
 Relatedness and branch lengths were calculated from the MUSCLE alignement data of the 16S ribosomal RNA partial gene sequence using [BioPython](https://biopython.org/).
 :::

+Many published phylogenetic trees exist that you can explore without needing to obtain or analyze any genetics yourself.
+For example, [here is the entry on OpenTree that includes all 7 turtle species you have just examined](https://tree.opentreeoflife.org/opentree/opentree13.4@ott66469/Cheloniidae).
+This tree is rooted at *Cheloniidae* (the sea turtles), which is a *monophyletic group*.
+In this web interface, branches of the tree are sometimes collapsed for visual clarity.
+Clicking on each branch line in the tree reveals how many extant species derive from that branch.
+Clicking on each node in the tree roots the visualization at that node (often expanding/collapsing sets of branches as the view changes).
+Practice navigating around the tree.

+Clicking on the ```i``` icon next to a node brings up a menu with a ```Search EOL for 'node name'``` link. ***EOL*** is the "Encyclopedia of Life".
+This non-profit is a great resource for biodiversity information.

+⏹️ STOP here for today

+---

+(phylogeny_day2)=
 ## From Trees to Behavioral Evolutionary History

 If you search the [Animal Diversity Web](https://animaldiversity.org/) (for example), you will find that, of the 7 turtle species you have just examined, all but one are classified as *solitary*.
 The green turtle (*Chelonia mydas*) is classified as *colonial*[^colonial].